NU-Digital-Cultures/Trout/Project Management/ProjectTimeline.md

     section Soi
-    Collect Critical literature on digital storytelling:2024-03-02, 7d Collecting online tutorials on leafletjs:2024-03-17, 4d
+    Collect Critical literature on digital storytelling:2024-03-02, 7d Collected quantitative data on housing prices and other possibly useful resources:2024-03-09, 4d Collecting online tutorials on leafletjs:2024-03-17, 4d
     Started to code leafletjs:2024-03-19, 3d
     Reviewed direction of Figma design by troy and Ethan:2024-03-28, 1d